 None referenced by the manufacturer.

 Known requirements, NSF Protocol P231 established minimum requirements for health and sanitation characteristics of microbiological water purifiers.
 The requirements are based on the recommendations of the U.S. Environmental Protection Agency’s Task Force Report, Guide Standard and Protocol for Testing Microbiological Water Purifiers (1987) (Annex B).

 This filter cannot remove arsenic, or other chemical contaminants from water.
 As a result, this is not a good device for arsenic contaminated well water (it is best used in Cambodia for rain and surface water.)
-Not time efficient for purifying large quantities of water.
-Ashden Award winner 2012

 In context photographs (0)